GoogleChrome/web.dev/src/site/content/en/fast/incorporate-performance-budgets-into-your-build-tools/index.md

   </figcaption>
 </figure>

 [Lighthouse Bot](https://github.com/ebidel/lighthouse-ci) integrates with Travis CI and enforces budgets based on any of the five Lighthouse audit categories.
+For example, a budget of 100 for your Lighthouse performance score.
 It’s sometimes simpler to keep an eye on a single number than individual asset budgets and Lighthouse scores take many things into account.

 <figure class="w-figure">
   <img class="screenshot" src="./lighthouse-scores.png" alt="Lighthouse scores 💯">